joshlohx/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Data Cleaning and Transformation.md

 <img width="1037" alt="image" src="https://user-images.githubusercontent.com/81607668/129472585-badae450-52d2-442e-9d50-e4d0d8fce83a.png">

 Our course of action to clean the table:
-- In `pickup_time` column, remove blank space '' and replace with null.
+- In `pickup_time` column, remove 'null' (null as a string, not a true null value) and remove blank space '' and replace with null.
 - In `distance` column, remove "km" and blank space '' and replace with null.
 - In `duration` column, remove "minutes", "minute" and blank space '' and replace with null.
 - In `cancellation` column, remove 'null' (null as a string, not a true null value) and blank space ' ' and replace with null.